Child labour: Industrial Revolution in Great Britain

 The early 20th century witnessed many home-based enterprises involving child labour.
 An example is shown above from New York in 1912.

 With the onset of the Industrial Revolution in Britain in the late 18th century, there was a rapid increase in the industrial exploitation of labour, including child labour.
 Industrial cities such as Birmingham, Manchester, and Liverpool rapidly grew from small villages into large cities and improving child mortality rates.
 These cities drew in the population that was rapidly growing due to increased agricultural output.
 This process was replicated in other industrialising countries.

 The Victorian era in particular became notorious for the conditions under which children were employed.
 Children as young as four were employed in production factories and mines in often fatal, working conditions.
 Boys as young as four, particularly orphans or from poor families, worked as chimney sweeps.
 The job was hazardous, and Percivall Pott's discovery of chimney sweeps' carcinoma, a cancer affecting chimney sweeps, was the first recognised form of occupational cancer.
 Working hours were long.

 Child labour was brought about by economic hardship.
 In 19th-century Great Britain, one-third of poor families were without a breadwinner, as a result of death or abandonment, obliging many children to work from a young age.
 In England and Scotland in 1788, two-thirds of the workers in 143 water-powered cotton mills were described as children.
 A high number of children also worked as prostitutes.
 The author Charles Dickens was a factory worker.

 Child wages were often low, the wages were as little as 10–20% of an adult male's wage.
 Karl Marx was an outspoken opponent of child labour, saying British industries "could but live by sucking blood, and children's blood too", and that U.S. capital was financed by the "capitalized blood of children".
 Letitia Elizabeth Landon castigated child labour in her 1835 poem "The Factory", portions of which she pointedly included in her 18th Birthday Tribute to Princess Victoria in 1837.

 Throughout the second half of the 19th century, child labour began to decline in industrialised societies due to regulation and economic factors because of the growth of trade unions.
 The regulation of child labour began from the earliest days of the Industrial Revolution.
 The first act to regulate child labour in Britain was passed in 1803.
 Factory Acts were created.
 Multiple chimney sweepers' acts were passed to limit the age of chimney sweeps.
 Lord Shaftesbury was an outspoken advocate of regulating child labour.

 As technology improved and proliferated, there was a greater need for educated employees.
 This saw an increase in schooling, with the eventual introduction of compulsory schooling.
 Improved technology, automation and further legislation significantly reduced child labour particularly in western Europe and the U.S.

-According to Colin Heywood, reform oriented historians on the left developed an interpretation of child labour in the industrial West along these line:
+According to Colin Heywood, reform oriented historians on the left developed an interpretation of child labour in the industrial West along these lines: